Bond Psychometric Webinar (with Bonus Bond Interview Training)

-Psychometric Test Knowledge for Medical Entry (2-hour webinar)
+Psychometric Test Knowledge for Medical Entry (5.5-hours live webinar)

 The webinar is conducted by renowned interview coach, advanced communications strategist, author, and psychological consultant, Luan Williams.

 - Why is it that the most emotionally intelligent people can sometimes fail emotional intelligence tests?

 - And why is it that those with great personalities to practice medicine sometimes can't pass a simple personality test for medical entry?

 Bond Psychometric Test